kosijustice/Threat-Intelligence-capstone-project/README.md

 2. Strengthen identity security: MFA hardening, employee security training, and phishing-resistant authentication.
 3. Deploy threat detection & response mapped to MITRE ATT&CK TTPs of Scattered Spider & BlackCat.
 4. Monitor for Indicators of Compromise (IOCs) linked to targeted ransomware campaigns
+## Impact
+This assessment highlights how publicly exposed assets can be leveraged by advanced threat actors to launch ransomware, phishing, and supply chain attacks.
+Proactive remediation and intelligence-driven monitoring will significantly reduce risk for The Home Depot and serve as a model for retail sector defense.

+📌 Sector: Retail
+📌 Primary Domain: kortnit.com
+📌 Framework: MITRE ATT&CK